 A: Using the BONT SOX you can easily mould your orthotics into the boot.
 Simply place the orthotic on the floor and place some plastic over it.
 Then mould your feet using the Bont Sox and the orthotic will be inbuilt in your foot mould.

 A: Heat mould them.
 See below.

 A: There are 2 main causes for blisters. a) Ill fitting boots, and b) your skating technique.
 So the first thing to do is to check that your boots fit properly.
 If they are one size too big, that will cause blisters.
 Next, heat mold your boots.
 Now let's work on your technique.
-If you push backwards with your toes rather than to the side with your heals, your ankle will no longer be in the right area of the boot and it will cause pain and blisters.
-The first thing you need to do if you have blisters is to let your feet heal because you won't know if this fix will help if you still have pain.
-Once your feet heal, try this.
+If you push backwards with your toes rather than to the side with your heels, your ankle will no longer be in the right area of the boot and it will cause pain and blisters.
+The first thing you need to do if you have blisters is to let your feet heel because you won't know if this fix will help if you still have pain.
+Once your feet heel, try this.
 When you skate, hold your toes up against the top of the boot.
 It will make it very hard to toe push.
-Now concentrate on pushing to the side and with your heal.
+Now concentrate on pushing to the side and with your heel.
 If someone can video you it would be even better.
-In 90% of heal blister cases, this solves the problem.
-Once pushing to the side with your heals becomes second nature, you can forget about lifting your toes up in the boot.
+In 90% of heel blister cases, this solves the problem.
+Once pushing to the side with your heels becomes second nature, you can forget about lifting your toes up in the boot.

 A: If your boots get wet, you must let them dry out in the shade, out of direct sunlight.
 Dry your boots after use, as the enzymes in sweat will break down the liner.
 Do not over tighten bolts, as this may cause the nut to be stripped.
 Replacement nuts are available through your supplier.

 A: Semi custom boots can solve a range of problems like wide or skinny feet, boot height etc. Please read this page to find out more.
 Click here.
 The cost is $30 per change.